The Miranda Standard Environment

 foldr op r [a,b,c] = a $op (b $op (c $op r))

-See the definitions of and\',
+See the definitions of and\',concat\', or, for examples of its

 use.